rishadhabib/STAT545-547-hw-habib-rishad/hw02/README.md

 First I created a new repo for the rest of the homework assignments for the course.
 I copied the repo and created a version control project on Rstudio which I saved locally.
 I then created a new folder in the repo for hw02 and made a readme file within the hw02 folder which I pulled to the Rstudio project.

 For this homework I first created the skeleton of the file with sections for each part of the assignment.
 I also created sections for content and reporting in the readme file.
 I realized my previous assignment was not as well formatted in terms of user friendliness or readability and  wanted to improve on that.
+The [R markdown cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf) was a quick easy way to check out how to format different things.

+I then began filling out the sections and playing around with the code.
+I tried adding years as labels to one of the plots and had trouble getting them to fit into the plot area; I managed to fix that hjust and vjust inside the geom_text function.

+I also tried using kable to make some nicer looking output tables and [this link](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html) was very helpful.
+It was quite easy to use once the packages were installed.

+Lastly I wanted to name my plots to make linking them to the readme easier but I couldn't figure out how to do that.